Atomoxetine

-Atomoxetine, sold under the brand name Strattera, is a selective norepinephrine reuptake inhibitor (sNRI) medication used to treat attention deficit hyperactivity disorder (ADHD) and, to a lesser extent, cognitive disengagement syndrome (CDS).
-It may be used alone or along with stimulant medication.
+Atomoxetine, sold under the brand name Strattera, is a selective norepinephrine reuptake inhibitor (SNRI) medication used to treat attention deficit hyperactivity disorder (ADHD) and, to a lesser extent, cognitive disengagement syndrome (CDS).
+It may be used alone or along with psychostimulant medication.
 It enhances the executive functions of self-motivation, sustained attention, inhibition, working memory, reaction time, and emotional self-regulation.
 Use of atomoxetine is only recommended for those who are at least six years old.
 It is taken orally.
 The effectiveness of atomoxetine is comparable to the commonly prescribed stimulant medication methylphenidate.

 Common side effects of atomoxetine include abdominal pain, decreased appetite, nausea, feeling tired, and dizziness.
 Serious side effects may include angioedema, liver problems, stroke, psychosis, heart problems, suicide, and aggression.
 There is a lack of data regarding its safety during pregnancy; as of 2019, its safety during pregnancy and for use during breastfeeding is not certain.

 It was approved for medical use in the United States in 2002.
 In 2023, it was the 161st most commonly prescribed medication in the United States, with more than 3 million prescriptions.

 Medical uses

+Attention deficit hyperactivity disorder

 Atomoxetine is indicated for the treatment of attention deficit hyperactivity disorder (ADHD).

-Attention deficit hyperactivity disorder

-Atomoxetine is approved for use in children, adolescents, and adults.
+It is approved for use in children, adolescents, and adults.
 However, its efficacy has not been studied in children under six years old.
-One of the primary differences with the standard stimulant treatments for ADHD is that it has little known abuse potential.
+One of the primary differences with the standard stimulant treatments for ADHD is that it has no known misuse potential.
 Meta-analyses and systematic reviews have found that atomoxetine has comparable efficacy and equal tolerability to methylphenidate in children and adolescents.
 In adults, efficacy and tolerability are equivalent.
+The benefits of atomoxetine against ADHD symptoms are dose-dependent until a plateau is reached.

-While its efficacy may be less than that of lisdexamfetamine, there is some evidence that it may be used in combination with stimulants.
-Doctors may prescribe non-stimulants including atomoxetine when a person has bothersome side effects from stimulants; when a stimulant was not effective; in combination with a stimulant to increase effectiveness; when the cost of stimulants is prohibitive; or when there is concern about the abuse potential of stimulants in a patient with a history of substance use disorder.
+While its efficacy may be less than that of lisdexamfetamine, there is some evidence supporting its use in combination with stimulants.
+Doctors may prescribe non-stimulants including atomoxetine when a person has bothersome side effects from stimulants; when a stimulant was not effective; in combination with a stimulant to increase effectiveness; when the cost of stimulants is prohibitive; or when there is concern about the misuse potential of stimulants in a patient with a history of substance use disorder.

+Atomoxetine, similarly to stimulants, appears to reduce emotional lability associated with ADHD in adults.

-Atomoxetine alleviates ADHD symptoms through norepinephrine reuptake inhibition and by indirectly increasing dopamine in the prefrontal cortex, sharing 70-80% of the brain regions with stimulants in their produced effects.
+Atomoxetine is thought to alleviate ADHD symptoms through norepinephrine reuptake inhibition and by indirectly increasing dopamine levels in the prefrontal cortex, sharing 70–80% of the brain regions with stimulants in its produced effects.